 How Is Lupus Nephritis Diagnosed?

-A diagnosis of lupus nephritis is usually made by a Nephrologist or a Rheumatologist.
-A Nephrologist will confirm the diagnosis through a kidney biopsy.
+A diagnosis of lupus nephritis is usually made by a nephrologist or a rheumatologist and generally requires a kidney biopsy.
 Up to one-third of people with Systemic Lupus Erythematosus (SLE) develop lupus nephritis within 15 years of diagnosis.
-One in 5 people with lupus nephritis are believed to be undiagnosed.

 The three most common tests used to diagnose lupus nephritis are: a urine test, blood test, and a kidney biopsy.
 Each test for lupus nephritis is explained in more detail below.

 Because there are so few symptoms of kidney disease, and because significant kidney damage can happen before you are even diagnosed, testing your urine is necessary to uncover any problems with the way your kidneys are functioning.

 During a urine test, or urinalysis, a sample of your urine is collected in your healthcare provider’s office and usually sent to a laboratory for analysis.
 Your physician will check your urine for protein and other substances needed to determine how well your kidneys are working.
 Too much protein in the urine is also referred to as proteinuria.

 A blood test can also provide information about kidney damage and how well your kidneys are functioning.
 A blood test measures creatinine, a waste product that results from the normal breakdown of muscles in your body.
 Your kidneys naturally remove creatinine from your blood.
 The amount of creatinine in your blood is used to estimate your glomerular filtration rate (GFR).
 GFR is a calculation that determines how well your blood is filtered by your kidneys.
 As kidney (renal) disease gets worse, the level of creatinine goes up.